markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 Reticulum Transport
 ===================

-The term routing has been purposefully avoided until now.
-The current methods of routing used in IP-based networks are fundamentally incompatible with the physical link types that Reticulum was designed to handle.
-These routing methodologies assume trust at the physical layer, and often needs a lot more bandwidth than Reticulum can assume is available.

-Since Reticulum is designed to survive running over open radio spectrum, no such trust exists, and bandwidth is often very limited.
-Existing routing protocols like BGP or OSPF carry too much overhead to be practically useable over bandwidth-limited, high-latency links.
+The methods of routing used in traditional networks are fundamentally incompatible with the physical medium types and circumstances that Reticulum was designed to handle.
+These mechanisms mostly assume trust at the physical layer, and often needs a lot more bandwidth than Reticulum can assume is available.
+Since Reticulum is designed to survive running over open radio spectrum, no such trust can be assumed, and bandwidth is often very limited.

-To overcome such challenges, Reticulum’s *Transport* system uses public-key cryptography to implement the concept of *paths* that allow discovery of how to get information closer to a certain destination.
+To overcome such challenges, Reticulum’s *Transport* system uses asymmetric elliptic curve cryptography to implement the concept of *paths* that allow discovery of how to get information closer to a certain destination.
 It is important to note that no single node in a Reticulum network knows the complete path to a destination.
-Every Transport node participating in a Reticulum network will only know what the most direct way to get a packet one hop closer to it's destination is.
+Every Transport node participating in a Reticulum network will only know the most direct way to get a packet one hop closer to it's destination.

 .. _understanding-nodetypes: